West Park, Darlington: Geography and demographic

 West Park is located adjacent to the A68 and A1(M) junction 58, directly north of Cockerton.
 It is approximately 2.5 miles by road from the town centre.

 As part of its status as a redevelopment project, West Park is built both on former greenfield land and brownfield land.
 Approximately half of the 49 hectares is developed on the former Darlington Chemical and Insulating ("Darchem") factory site, with the other half being farmland.
 The former Darchem site is now occupied by West Park A and the West Park Nature Reserve: the contaminated material has been removed from the site, with the exception of some low-level contamination which is successfully contained under a clay cap below the Nature Reserve.

 The West Park development is within the council ward of Brinkburn & Faverdale.
-It is currently represented by Councillors Scott Durham (Con), Rachel Mills (Con) and Lisa Preston (Con).
+It is currently represented by Councillors Rebecca Baker (Lab), David Beckett (Lab) and Scott Durham (Con).

 In terms of demographic, the ACORN (demographics) classification is type 25, suggesting white collar singles or sharers.